artificially-ai/scala_tutorial/README.md

 - There are no empty constructors in immutable languages in order to avoid excessive copy and memory consumption.
 - Constructors are defined just like a method, but they are called ```this```.
 To have a multi-lined constructor, just use curly-brackets.
 - The first line of an ancillary constructor has to be a call to another constructor.

+#### Default and Named Parameters

+Just like they are used in methods, there is no reason why they shouldn't in constructors.
+Isn't it lovely?

+- All required self-explanatory code can be found in the ```Computer.scala``` class.
+- Using default and named arguments is helpful and decrease the need of having ancillary (secondary) constructors.
+  However, as a personal opinion, a constructor with a lot of parameters is a bit hard to read / use.
+Instead, I would have a few more constructors.